Jorge Linares: Linares vs. Haney

 In his first world title fight since facing Vasiliy Lomachenko in 2018, Linares challenged for Devin Haney's WBC lightweight title on 29 May 2021 in Paradise, Nevada.
 Haney controlled the action for most of the fight, but was hurt when Linares caught him with a powerful right-left combination toward the end of the tenth round.
 Haney survived the final two rounds largely by tying Linares up and negating the latter's attempts at trying to engage with him.
 Haney was awarded a unanimous decision with scores of 116–112, 116–112, 115–113, handing Linares the first decision loss of his professional career.

 Linares vs. Abdullaev

 Linares was booked to challenge the reigning WBC Silver lightweight champion Zaur Abdullaev on February 19, 2022.
 The bout was scheduled as the main event of an ESPN and Match TV broadcast card, that took place at the RCC Boxing Academy in Yekaterinburg, Russia.
 Despite a strong start, Linares began to fade as the fight went on, before eventually losing the fight by a twelfth-round technical knockout.
 He was knocked down twice, before being stopped with a flurry of punches at the 2:28 minute mark of the last round.

+Linares announced his retirement from professional boxing on Sunday, October 22, 2023.